ctsuu/Behavioral-Cloning/README.md

 Next is a color space conversion layer, credit to [Vivek's model](https://chatbotslife.com/learning-human-driving-behavior-using-nvidias-neural-network-model-and-image-augmentation-80399360efee#.ykemywxos).
 The idea is use 3 filter go through 3 color channels, see which one get picked.
 I don't see a big differecy or benefit about this color space layer yet.

-There are 5 convolutional layers. each one has 24 to 64 filters, all use 'valid' padding, stribe
+There are 5 convolutional layers. each one has 24 to 64 filters, all use 'valid' padding, strid of 2 or 1.
+All activation function use "relu".
+I have tried 'ELU' before, didn't see good results.

 I do added a MaxPooling layer after first Convolutional layer to see if there is any benefit.
 The full network is look like this: